procore-oss/blueprinter-activerecord/README.md

 ## Annotations

-Some associations may be "hidden" inside methods or field blocks, requiring you to annotate your Blueprints.
+Sometimes a field in your blueprint is a method or block.
+This extension can't "see" into methods or blocks, meaning it can't preload any associations inside.
+In these cases, annotate your blueprint so the extension knows what to preload.

 ```ruby
 # Here is a model with some instance methods